Paul-Hydra-Service/Electronic-Pump-Control/README.md

-This is code pertaining to the Electronic Control Line of Pumps and Motors for Hydra Service, the OEM for Dynapower.
-Created by the Engineering Intern: Paul Galiasso.
+This is code pertaining to the Electronic Control Line of Pumps and Motors for Hydra Service, the OEM for Dynapower.\n Created by the Engineering Intern: Paul Galiasso.
 Does not have a degree in Computer Science, and is not studying Computer Science.
 Documentation Standards may not always be followed, but there will be comments explaining the code throughout the program.
 More details about the hardware used: